rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers/_index.md

 **Key** = `kubernetes.io/cluster/CLUSTERID` **Value** = `shared`.

+#### Using Amazon Elastic Container Registry (ECR)

+The kubelet component has the ability to automatically obtain ECR credentials, when the IAM profile mentioned in [Create an IAM Role and attach to the instances](#create-an-iam-role-and-attach-to-the-instances) is attached to the instance(s).
+When using a Kubernetes version older than v1.15.0, the Amazon cloud provider needs be configured in the cluster.
+Starting with Kubernetes version v1.15.0, the kubelet can obtain ECR credentials without having the Amazon cloud provider configured in the cluster.

 ## Azure

 When using the `Azure` cloud provider, you can leverage the following capabilities: